KUTlime/Interview-questions/README.md

 ## Answers

-### Why this code is dangerous?
+### Why is this code dangerous?
 ```csharp
 var list = collection
            .ToList()
            .ForEach(async o => await service.SendRequestAsync(o));
 ```
 The method signature is async void.
-This will swallow all exceptions that might happend in `SendRequestAsync` calls.
+This will swallow all exceptions that might happen in `SendRequestAsync` calls.

 If this were in tests, they would be false positives.